Rafael Serrallet: Career

 Rafael Serrallet was born in Valencia and started playing the guitar at the age of 12.

-Rafael studied with Andres Segovia’s pupil and assistant, José Tomás; he also attended the Spanish Academy in Rome; and received a doctorate in music (PhD) by the Universidad Politecnica de Valencia, and a Master of Education by the UNED.
+Serrallet studied with Andres Segovia’s pupil and assistant, José Tomás; he also attended the Spanish Academy in Rome; and received a doctorate in music (PhD) by the Universidad Politecnica de Valencia, and a Master of Education by the UNED.

-With a career spanning twenty five years and more than a thousand concerts across eighty countries, Serrallet is one of the most internationally experienced Spanish guitar concertists.

-Rafael Serrallet is the first classical musician to play in all seven continents in one year.
-During his 2018 world tour Serrallet performed in all continents including Antarctica.
+During his 2018 world tour, Serrallet became the first classical musician to play in all seven continents, including Antarctica, in one year.

 As a soloist performer, Serrallet has played with orchestras such as the Malaysian Philharmonic Orchestra, the Panama Symphony Orchestra, the Philharmonic of Morocco, the Novosibirsk Chamber Orchestra, the Transylvania State Philharmonic Orchestra, the Czech Sinfonietta and the Ukraine Philharmonic.

 Besides being an acclaimed soloist, he also performs chamber music.
 His curiosity as a musician has led him to collaborate in cross-over projects with musicians from around the world.
 He has recorded many different CDs as a soloist, with orchestras, and with different chamber music groups.